Quinten Hann: Professional career

 Hann broke a bone in his foot in a parachute jump before the 2000 UK Championship, and was required to play shoeless in a tournament, in which he lasted until the quarter-finals.
 He also reached the quarter-finals of the Thailand Masters before losing to John Parrott.
 Hann qualified for the 2001 World Snooker Championship and was drawn against world number 16 Dave Harold in the first round.
 The match saw Hann lose 5–10 to Harold.

 He commenced the 2001/2002 season as the world number 25.
 Hann reached the second round of the season's first three ranking tournaments, before improving his performance to last until the third round of the China Open and the Thailand Masters.
 Later in 2002, he progressed beyond the third round of the Scottish Open ensuring that he would end the season as one of the world's top sixteen ranked players, making him the first Australian player to do so since Eddie Charlton in 1986.
 Hann ended the tournament in the quarter-final stage and critiqued the World Snooker Association's running of snooker.
 He concluded the season in the second round of the World Snooker Championship with a victory over Paul Hunter in the first round and a loss to Stephen Lee in the next stage.
 Players and pundits criticised Hann for breaking up the red balls in a pool-style method during both of his matches and for unprofessional-ism in the second game.

 The 2002/2003 season saw Hann ranked 14th in the world.
 He was unable to win a match in the season's first four ranking tournaments.
-Hann's top sixteen world ranking allowed him to enter the non-ranking Masters tournament for the first time in his professional career, whih he lost in the first round 4–6 to Lee.
+Hann's top sixteen world ranking allowed him to enter the non-ranking Masters tournament for the first time in his professional career, which he lost in the first round 4–6 to Lee.
 This marked a turning point in his season as he reached the second round of the next two competitions and the quarter-finals of the 2003 Irish Masters.
 At the World Snooker Championship, Hann defeated Parrott 10–5 in the first round, before he was defeated by Mark Williams 13–2 in the second round.